DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 ## ONACON(eventid)

-Start task here when ACON for event receied from MERG CBUS
+Start task here when ACON for event received from MERG CBUS

 ## ONACOF(eventid)

-Start task here when ACOF for event receied from MERG CBUS
+Start task here when ACOF for event received from MERG CBUS

 ## ONACTIVATE(addr,subaddr)